 Southeast Florida TRN

-The Southeast Florida Trauma Recovery Network (TRN) is an association of our parent organization, Trauma Recovery, EMDR Humanitarian Assistance Programs (also known as Trauma Recovery/HAP).
-The TRN serves Palm Beach County, Broward County, and surrounding areas and is comprised of volunteer clinicians who are licensed in the state of Florida to practice therapy and who have been specially trained to treat recent trauma.
+The Southeast Florida Trauma Recovery Network (TRN) serves Palm Beach and Broward Counties and surrounding areas and is comprised of volunteer clinicians who are licensed in the state of Florida and who have been specially trained to treat recent trauma with EMDR therapy.
 We are responsible for providing training, community education, and crisis intervention, and were initially formed to address the needs of the community following the shooting at Stoneman Douglas High School in Parkland, FL.

 Mission: To serve those children and adults who have suffered trauma from a natural or man-made disastrous event.